 The lawsuits challenge other aspects of the retirement plans, including: the use of higher-fee retail share classes when lower-fee options were allegedly available; annual record-keeping fees that allegedly ranged from $170 to $340 per participant; and the retention of historically underperforming investment funds.

-In the cases against Yale and NYU, employees attack the decisions to use multiple record keepers, instead of a single record keeper that they say could have provided lower fees.
+In the cases against Yale and NYU, employees are attacking the decisions to use multiple record keepers, instead of a single record keeper that they say could have provided lower fees.

 The lawsuit against MIT takes aim at the university’s relationship with Boston-based Fidelity Investments, which served as the plan’s record keeper and provided many of the plan’s investment options.
 In particular, the lawsuit accuses MIT of giving its business to Fidelity without conducting regular competitive bidding processes.
 The employees say this stemmed from the university’s personal ties with Fidelity and its chief executive officer, Abigail Johnson, who has served on MIT’s board of trustees since 2007.

-According to the complaints, each university controls more than $3 billion in retirement plan assets for the benefit of thousands of plan participants.
+Each university controls more than $3 billion in retirement plan assets for the benefit of thousands of plan participants, according to the complaints.

 “NYU only first saw the papers a very short while ago this morning, so we cannot comment at length,” Beckman said.
 “But it seems worth noting that, first, NYU’s plans have comparatively low fees; second, decisions about our retirement plan choices are influenced by feedback from our faculty and other employees; and, third, that the named plaintiffs in this case notably include several faculty members who recently lost unrelated court cases they brought against NYU.”

-“NYU takes seriously the welfare of our faculty and employees — including a dignified retirement — and the retirement plans offered to them are chosen and administered carefully and prudently,” Beckman continued.
+“NYU takes seriously the welfare of our faculty and employees—including a dignified retirement—and the retirement plans offered to them are chosen and administered carefully and prudently,” Beckman said.
 “We will litigate this case vigorously and expect to prevail.”